This product is available in a size of 15 cubic inches.

 In addition, you'll want to think about how much space you have to hold the memorial and if you want something that you can place on a mantelpiece or shelf, or one that needs to be attached to a wall or fence.

-Many dogs are cremated after they pass away, so you may want to build your memorial around a pet urn.
+Many dogs are cremated after they pass away, so you may want to build your personalized dog memorial around a pet urn.
 When choosing an urn, you'll need to know the weight of your dog at the time of death; the amount of space you need inside the urn is about equivalent to the number of pounds your dog weighed, so you'll need an urn that holds at least 20 cubic inches of cremains, for example, if your dog weighed 20 pounds.
 Memorials for dogs that include pet urns often include space for a collar, tags, or a favorite toy, so you may want to choose an urn that's larger than you need.

-Dog Memorial Stones
+Personalized Dog Memorial Stones

 Dog memorial stones are a popular way to honor a pet, and they typically include an engraved poem or saying, such as “Dogs leave paw prints on our hearts" or “Best friend."
 These stones usually include a small hanger on the back that allows them to be hung from a wall or fence.
 Most of this type of memorial for dogs can be placed inside or outdoors, although some stones that include a photo may not be weatherproof.

 If you'd like a memorial that's unique, consider a personalized dog memorial stone.
 These stones include your dog's name and dates, and often have space for a brief quote.
-These memorials for dogs are often used as pet headstones, marking a place of burial.
+These custom dog memorials are often used as pet headstones, marking a place of burial.
 You may choose to simply place the stone in a special part of your garden, however, or even indoors on a shelf or mantle.

 Pet Cremation Jewelry

 After a pet is cremated, some people choose to place a pinch of the ashes inside a piece of pet cremation jewelry.
-Cremation jewelry allows you to keep the memory of your dog with you always and makes a beautiful memorial.
+Cremation jewelry allows you to keep the memory of your dog with you always and makes a beautiful dog memorial.

-Other Memorial Options
+Other Custom Dog Memorial Options

 In addition to these pet memorial options, you might consider additional ways to honor your pet.
 You might choose a burial marker to mark his or her gravesite, or a set of wind chimes with your pet's name and photo engraved on them.
 Customized ornaments are also available, as are picture frames and memorial plaques.